NickCopeland/Data-Pipeline/instructions/dbt.md

     FROM Data_Engineering

 # schema.yml
-create this .yml file in the models folder
+Create this .yml file in the models folder

     version: 2